Iquitos Satellite Laboratory

-The Iquitos Satellite Laboratory (IQTLAB) is supported through NIH and the Bill & Melinda Gates Foundation funded grants.
+The Iquitos Satellite Laboratory (IQTLAB) is supported through National Institutes of Health, Centers for Disease Control and Prevention, Fogarty International Center, International Atomic Energy Agency, The University of Virginia and the Bill & Melinda Gates Foundation funded grants.

 Purpose

 The mission of IQTLAB is to improve understanding of health problems among vulnerable populations in order to identify sustainable solutions that improve their health, social and economic conditions.